intrinio/ruby-sdk/docs/CompanyApi.md

 # **get_company_securities**
 > ApiResponseCompanySecurities get_company_securities(identifier, opts)

-Get Securities by Company
+All Securities by Company

-Return Securities for the Company with `identifier`
+Returns Securities for the Company with the given `identifier`

 ### Example
 ```ruby